jvverde/jsonlize/README.md

 ```
 # Limitations
 **1. Functions defined in a scope**

-If won't work if functions access to scoped variables
+It won't work if functions access to scoped variables
 ```javascript
 let obj = {/*...*/}
 const f = function(){ return obj.prop }
 ```
 **2. Class Private members**

+Instances of classes with private members cannot be serialized without errors
 ```javascript
 class A{
   #x = 'I am private'